columbia/turbo-artifact/README.md

 ```
 # 4. Reproduce experiments

+We prototype Turbo and perform a microbenchmark evaluation using a [simulator](https://github.com/columbia/turbo/tree/artifact/turbo/simulator).
+This simulates the execution of Turbo by orchestrating the arrival of new queries and data into the system.
+You can control the simulation and create your own simulation settings by editing the configuration files.
+The [experiments/runner.cli.caching.py](https://github.com/columbia/turbo/blob/artifact/experiments/runner.cli.caching.py) script automates the execution of multiple experiments concurrently using [Ray](#https://www.ray.io/).
+You can find the configuration for each experiment hardcoded inside the script.

+The script [experiments/ray/run_all.sh](https://github.com/columbia/turbo/blob/artifact/experiments/ray/run_all.sh) contains a complete list of all the commands that generate the experiments presented in the paper.

+## 4.1.
+Setup
 Run `'sudo docker images'` and verify that there are three containers *turbo*, *postgres*, *redis*.

 Setup TimescaleDB by creating the databases and hypertables.
 Use the following command: